dabao40/TheOtherRolesGMIA/README.md

 <details>
   <summary>Click to show the Changelog</summary>

+  **Version v1.3.0**
+ - Added compatibility to Among Us v2024.10.29
+ - Added new role Kataomoi
+ - Added new join lobby UI
+ - Added some new achievements to the Neutral roles
+ - Added some meeting clues to make memorizing the texts easier
+ - Adjusted the Moriarty Indicator and made the UI more beautiful
+ - Added the uses icons to some buttons
+ - Added the info icons to some suicidal buttons
+ - Added the Husk info for Shifters shifting onto dead Sheriff/Jackal etc.
+ - Added new types of button label texts as well as the uses texts
+ - Adjusted the Teleporter swapping by using the Shapeshifter menu
+ - The Madmate can now be assigned with another modifier
+ - The number of dummies can now be selected to 0
+ - The Cupid Lovers and the Lovers' chat channel won't interfere with each other now
+ - The Busker no longer gets to see the dead players' chats while pseudociding
+ - The Task Texts won't be visible during comms sabotage
+ - Fixed a bug where the dead Shifter could revive upon shifting someone alive
+ - Fixed a bug where the Jackal cannot be shifted
+ - Fixed a bug where the Fox would cause a game crash
+ - Fixed a bug where the Shifter can shift anyone upon death
+ - Fixed a bug where the Busker could not revive
+ - Fixed a bug where the Task Master's extra tasks are displayed wrongly
+ - Fixed a bug where the Moriarty's fake kill could be counted
+ - Fixed a bug where the Trapper's target can still move even when trapped
+ - Fixed a bug where the option "Trapper Hear Range" is useless
+ - Fixed a bug where the Madmate's tasks are not assigned properly
+ - Fixed a bug where the Janitor could stll sabotage
+ - Fixed a bug where switching gamemodes in Free Play would still work
+ - Fixed a bug where the "Crewmate" screen may still be shown during Intro
+ - Fixed a bug where the Schrodinger's Cat's role color will not change
+ - Fixed a bug where the option "Number Of Dummies" is still visible even not in Free Play
+ - Fixed a bug where the Swapper's charges would zoom up upon the death of a selected target
+ - Fixed a bug where the Akujo and the Cupid timer would still be visible during the meeting even if the target has been selected

   **Version v1.2.3**
  - Fixed several bugs with the colors/footprints of the Mimic (both Killer and Assistant).